Chainflow/story_protocol/testnet_feedback_and suggestions.md

 There's a lot that goes into planning and executing a successful testnet program.
 The level of effort is often underestimated.
 Planning at the beginning goes a long way toward setting a foundation, keeping all parties synchronized and ultimately achieving the testnet program's goals.

 **Suggestion - The Story Protocol testnet program is in flight.
 We suggest that team think through and execute on the suggestions listed above, prior to initiating the next phase of the testnet.**

+## vikanren

+This my github and discord username.
+I am an individual validator participated in many testnets and mainnet validator programs like Avalanche Subnet, Gnosis, Eigenlayer AVSs, Forta, Aptos, Sui, Celestia, Manta, Avail, Kroma, Dymension, Streamr, 0g, Powerloom, Ar.io and many more for more than three years.
+I have been running Story validator since the begining but I am not in the active set as the team declared no need to abuse the faucet.
+As an experienced validator I have some suggestions for the team.
+Many thanks to Chainflow team for this opportunity.

+**Suggestion - As a simulation of the mainnet, what a testnet needs most to take into attention are uptime, sustainability and decentralization.
+So Story Protocol  .**